 6th January – Sea Day en route to Port Elizabeth

 A well-deserved lie in today, with just time to spare to get a snatched breakfast, then into the Grand Salon for the Port talks which are always worth attending.
 Today it was Port Elizabeth, Durban, Richards Bay, Maputo.

 A relaxing day by the pool and some sunbathing filled the rest of the morning, and as the Patio Grill was close by, a small lunch was in order!!!
 Which of course included the famous Seabourn fries.

 A very tiring day needs a siesta, to be followed by a tuition class in Ballroom Dancing.
-Four left feet and only half a brain ensured that we got in a bit of a middle.
+Four left feet and only half a brain ensured that we got in a bit of muddle.

 Not too early a start today for the Addo Elephant Park trip.
 Coach took just over an hour to get to the Park where we boarded covered safari jeeps to travel around the massive park.
-Thankfully a lot of it was by tarmaced road so It was not too bumpy, it was only the last section which was off road travel.
+Thankfully a lot of it was by tarmacked road so It was not too bumpy, it was only the last section which was off-road travel.

 Sightings of the Elephants were mainly at the waterholes, where we were also treated to viewing warthogs and their babies, several herds of elephants with their young, zebras and a fleeting glimpse of an impala.
 Keeping wildlife in their natural surroundings is such a privilege.

 East London sits between the Buffalo and Nahoon rivers on the south-eastern coast of South Africa, about 1,000km east of Cape Town.
 The city boasts a diverse economic base, with a motor vehicle and component manufacturing of primary importance, followed by industrial and agricultural activities.
 East London is a gateway to the Sunshine Coast to its south and the Wild Coast to its north.
 Along with Bisho and King William’s Town, it falls within the Buffalo City Municipality.